Florida Criminal Process

 During the sentencing hearing, the prosecution and defense will be able to present arguments to support their sentencing requests or recommendations.
 At this time, a judge will access penalties based on the recommendations of each side, along with the guidelines of the sentencing statutes in Florida.

-First Judicial Circuit: The First Judicial Circuit covers the northeast corner of Florida, and includes Okaloosa County.
+The First Judicial Circuit covers the northwest corner of Florida, and includes Okaloosa County.
 There is an annex courthouse in Fort Walton Beach.Fort Walton Beach Courthouse Annex

 1940 Lewis Turner Blvd.